d909b/cxplain/README.md

 ![Code Coverage](https://img.shields.io/badge/Coverage-88%25-green)

 Causal Explanations (CXPlain) is a machine-learning method for explaining the decisions of any machine-learning model.
-CXPlain uses explanation models trained with a causal objective to learn to explain machine-learning models.
-CXPlain can also quantify the uncertainty of its explanations.
+CXPlain uses explanation models trained with a causal objective to learn to explain machine-learning models, and to quantify the uncertainty of its explanations.
 This repository contains a reference implementation for neural explanation models, and several practical examples for different data modalities.
 Please see the manuscript at http://arxiv.org/abs/xxxx.xxxx (NeurIPS 2019) for a description and experimental evaluation of CXPlain.

 ## Install